bazsimarkus/8085-explorer/README.md

 - Bit-banged serial I/O using the 8085's SID and SOD pins
 - Original Netronics Explorer/85 monitor ROM v1.4
 - Microsoft ROM BASIC v4.7 (Copyright 1978 by Microsoft)
+- Custom MicroPython interpreter (written in 8085 assembly, runs from a separate ROM image)
 - Minimal chip count, all through-hole, easy to build on a soldering iron
 - 9V DC barrel jack power input with L7805 5V regulator
 - Power on reset with manual reset button